 EN 381: Advanced Projects in Writing

 Advanced Projects in Writing offers to serious creative writing students an opportunity to produce a significant piece of fiction, poetry, or nonfiction – a novella, for example, or a collection of short pieces.
 Advanced Projects in Writing combines the group experience of a workshop with the private experience of individual conferences.
 The course typically requires weekly group meetings in workshop format and individual meetings at least every two weeks.
-Students must have completed two 300-level writing courses in the genre before enrolling in EN 381.
+Students must have completed EN 377 in the appropriate genre and one advanced workshop in the appropriate genre (EN 378: Nonfiction, EN 379: Poetry, EN 380: Fiction) before enrolling in EN 381.
 For example, Advanced Projects in Writing: Poetry, requires the completion of two semesters of EN 379.

 EN 376: Senior Projects

 A senior project offers students an opportunity to work independently, with the guidance of a faculty project supervisor, on a product that can be evaluated.
 Such products may include an interdisciplinary project; a translation project; a collection of poems, stories, or essays; a series of newspaper articles; a long magazine article; or other such projects.
 Students must find a project supervisor in advance of registering for EN 376 in the fall or the spring of their senior year.
 May be repeated once for credit.